altmannmarcelo/altmannmarcelo/README.md

 <h1 align="center">Hi <img src="img/wave.gif" width="30px" height="30px" />, I'm Marcelo Altmann</h1>

-- 🔭 I’m a C++ Senior Software Engineer with 16 years of experience.
-I am passionate about database internals and open source.
+- 🔭 I’m a C++ / Rust Senior Software Engineer with 16 years of experience.
+I am passionate about database internals.
 - 🐬 I have vast experience with MySQL, from managing (DBA) to internals development.
 Some of my work has been incorporated as part of MySQL.
+- 💻 I work at @readysettech, where I am contributing to the development of Readyset, an innovative caching solution for MySQL and PostgreSQL.
-- 👯 For the last few years, I have been working on developing [Percona Xtrabackup](https://github.com/percona/percona-xtrabackup), improving the backup of MySQL / Percona Server databases;
+- 👯 Previously, I have been working on developing [Percona Xtrabackup](https://github.com/percona/percona-xtrabackup), improving the backup of MySQL / Percona Server databases;

 ### Blogs posts
 <!-- BLOG-POST-LIST:START -->